UmbertoPalatini/DeSeq2_DEGs_OutlierDetector/README.md

-The top block (green, Clean) shows both the robust fold-change DEGs and the zero-in-one-group genes: all control samples have low or zero counts while all treatment samples are consistently elevated — a coherent biological signal.
+The top block (green, Clean) shows both the robust fold-change DEGs and the zero-in-one-group genes: all control samples have low or zero counts while all treatment samples are consistently elevated, a coherent biological signal.
 The middle block (yellow, Outliers_Present) shows genes where one treatment sample is markedly elevated above its peers but the remaining replicates still separate from control.
 The bottom